 State and local governments are responsible for promoting the use and enforcement of current codes and standards.
 The federal government can help by incentivizing compliance and providing funding to local jurisdictions for code implementation, inspection, and enforcement.
-This will increase fire and life safety in our communities, especially in the WUI and among under-served and vulnerable populations.
+This will increase fire and life safety in our communities, especially in the wildland-urban interface and among under-served and vulnerable populations.